How to Write a Donation Letter for Youth Sports

 youth sports volunteers teaming up

 How can you make your youth sports donation letter stand out?
-Follow these five tips to write a donation letter that gets attention and helps you win more sponsorships next season.
+Here’s a template and five tips to write a donation letter that gets attention and helps you win more sponsorships next season.

 Your donation request shouldn’t read like an impersonal form letter.
 Instead, do some research and find the name of a decision-maker at the organization.
 This may be a general manager, business owner, or marketing director.
 Address your letter to this person, if possible and sign each letter personally.